pickhardt/stop-sslstrip/README.md

 stop-sslstrip
 =============

-Provides a countermeasure to a SSL strip MTIM attack.
+Provides a countermeasure to a SSL strip MITM attack.

 More Info
 ---------